bishalkar10/Idea-or-Inspiration/Idea or Inspiration.md

 This Repository contains My Original Work.
 I may have been inspired by someone's Code but this is my work.
-If any Source code matches with someone else's.
-It's a pure Co-Incidence.